What is cIRcle?

 The first cIRcle Annual Impact & Activity Report 2013 describes the engagement of UBC researchers, students, and community partners with cIRcle in 2013, and illustrates the dissemination of their scholarly work.

-cIRcle is currently ranked the number 1 repository in Canada and consistently ranks in the top 5 of Canadian repositories in "The Ranking Web of World Repositories" operated by the Cybermetrics Lab in Spain.
-In North America, cIRcle is ranked number 14.
-Internationally, cIRcle ranks 33 out of 2068 institutional repositories and number 44 out of all world repositories numbering 2154 as of January, 2015.
+cIRcle is currently ranked the number 1 repository in Canada, and consistently ranks in the top 5 of Canadian repositories in "The Ranking Web of World Repositories" operated by the Cybermetrics Lab.
+In North America, cIRcle ranks number 14.